 Normally, courses credited toward the diploma may not also be credited toward the Bachelor of Education degree.
 The minimum required grade for courses to be credited toward the Diploma is C-.
-Students who fail to complete the diploma program requirements in four years from date of starting the
+Students who fail to complete the diploma program requirements in four years from date of starting the program may have their diploma program reviewed and, if necessary, rearranged according to prevailing requirements.

 Applicants who do not hold a Teaching Certificate will not receive one on completion of a Diploma program.
-A student wanting certification must take the basic Certification program described in §73.9.
+A student wanting certification must take the basic Certification program described in \$73.9.